joycegs3/arch-website/README.md

 # arch-website
-A first project to develop an architecture website for my best friend Ricardo.
+A project to develop an architecture website for my friend.